igorgarbuz/blog/src/content/posts/debug-post.md

 ## Introduction

+WARNING: Paragraph following the "Table of contents" without its own title will be removed by remark-toc.
+Here "Introduction" is added to prevent this.
 The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
 The `<h1>` element is used to represent the main heading of a page, and the `<h2>`—`<h6>` elements are used to represent subheadings.
 Thus `<h1>` is absent in the .md file.

 ## Paragraph h2